 Dr. John H. L. Hansen

-Associate dean for research in the Erik Jonsson School of Engineering and Computer Sciences, and professor of electrical engineering, professor in School of Behavioral and Brain Sciences, founder and director of the Center for Robust Speech Systems
+Associate dean for research in the Erik Jonsson School of Engineering and Computer Science, and professor of electrical engineering, professor in School of Behavioral and Brain Sciences, founder and director of the Center for Robust Speech Systems

 Distinguished Chair in Telecommunications